VANSH-Chugh/Ola-Data-Analysis-Project/README.md

 ## 📝 Introduction

 Urban mobility is one of the defining challenges of the modern city, and ride-hailing platforms like **Ola** have transformed how people move in and around metropolitan areas.
-This project aims to uncover key insights from a simulated dataset based on Ola ride bookings in **Bengaluru**, India's tech capital and a city known for its complex traffic patterns and diverse commute behaviors.
+This project aims to uncover key insights from a **simulated dataset** based on Ola ride bookings in **Bengaluru**, India’s tech capital, known for its complex traffic patterns and diverse commute behaviors.

 The analysis applies data-driven methods to investigate user behavior, operational bottlenecks, service reliability, and satisfaction metrics—contributing toward smarter mobility solutions and better decision-making in the ride-hailing ecosystem.